 To discuss spatial and temporal variations of contamination within each corridor, ΣPCBi concentrations in sediments were presented on the river sections for three main time windows: < 1997, 1997-2007, and 2007-2018 (Fig. 4).
-Despite the obvious differences regarding the spatial distribution (Fig. 2d, 2i, 2n, 2s) or the temporal trends on each river (Fig. 3), a general decrease of the ΣPCBi contamination is found in each river section, with the highest values systematically observed before 1997 (except at Paris; Fig. 4).
+Despite the differences regarding the spatial distribution (Fig. 2d, 2i, 2n, 2s) or the temporal trends on each river (Fig. 3), a general decrease of the ΣPCBi contamination is found in each river section, with the highest values systematically observed before 1997 (except around Paris; Fig. 4).
 Otherwise, a major increase is observed in the downstream direction for the three time windows.

-On the Seine River, this situation is the result of a major contamination of the river corridor from Paris to Rouen, linked with urban and industrial activities (Figs. 2a to 2e).
+390 On the Seine River, this situation is the result of a major contamination of the river corridor from Paris to Rouen, linked with urban and industrial activities (Figs. 2a to 2e).
 However, in 1997-2007, ΣPCBi concentrations in fluvial sediments were higher in the Parisian stretch than in the lower section (Fig. 4a).
 It might be explained by a release of PCBs from accidental spills or waste discharges - mainly "Pyralene oils" from electrical transformers -, also contaminating soils and aquifers for a long period.
 Circa 20 sites show median concentrations above the lower effect level at which toxicity to benthic-dwelling organisms is predicted to be unlikely (threshold effect concentration - TEC = 59.8 μg kg-1 according to MacDonald et al., 2000).
 Among these sites, 16 are also above the approved level for dredging and relocation activities in France without further investigations (N1= 80 μg kg-1, order of 14-07-2014).
-Further downstream, numerous PCB concentrations in the Lower Seine section also exceed the Environmental Assessment Criteria (EAC= 67.9 μg kg-1) used for the monitoring of coastal areas (OSPAR commission, 2017).
-This pollution may have been dispersed down to the estuary where PCB contents increased in mussels (Mytilus edulis) from 1995 to 2006 (Tappin and Millward, 2015).
-Moreover, according to the OSPAR assessment using data extracted from the ICES-DOME (http://dome.ices.dk/osparmime/main.html), PCBi concentrations in sediments, fishes, shellfishes and crustaceans along the Normandy Coast frequently exceed EAC and are generally higher than those of the English Coast of the Channel.
+Further downstream, PCB concentrations in the Lower Seine section also frequently exceed the Environmental Assessment Criteria (EAC comprised between 0.6 μg kg-1 for PCB-118 and 40 μg kg-1 for PCB-153) used for the monitoring of coastal areas (OSPAR commission, 2009a).
+This pollution may have been dispersed down to the estuary where PCB contents increased in mussels (Mytilus edulis) from 1995 to 2006 (Tappin and

+Millward, 2015).
+Moreover.
+OSPAR according to the current assessment maps (http://dome.ices.dk/osparmime/main.html; accessed February 14, 2020), PCBi concentrations in sediments, fishes, shellfishes and crustaceans along the Normandy Coast frequently exceed EAC for most of the PCB indicator congeners and are generally higher than those of the English Coast of the Channel.

 In the Rhône sediments, low to moderate ΣPCBi concentrations were generally observed before 1997 and a gradual decrease is found from 1997 to 2015 (Fig. 4b).
-The Middle Rhône River receives especially high concentrations of these contaminants, linked to significant emissions from urban and industrial activities (Lyon conurbation, its Chemical Corridor, and the Gier Valley).
-In addition, several sites of PCB production and release are located nearby Lyon such as the PCB treatment facility of Tredi (St-Vulbas), St-Auban in the Saône Basin or some local sources such as at the vicinity of the Grand Large Dam, as previously demonstrated by Desmet et al. (2012).
-The concentrations in the Lower Rhône corridor are very close to the Middle Rhône concentrations and suggest a long-distance diffusion of this pollution.
-On the Lower section, ΣPCBi concentrations are expected to be diluted by the high SPM flux coming from some tributaries, such as the Durance River (1 to 2 Mt year-1; Poulier et al., 2019).
-Our hypothesis, based on the compilation of numerous data, clearly contrasts with the previous assumption - based on 8 cores of which only one was located on the lower section - of an exponential increase of PCB pollution in the downstream direction (Mourier et al., 2014).
+The Middle Rhône River receives especially high concentrations of these contaminants, linked to significant emissions from urban and industrial activities (Lyon conurbation, its "Chemical Corridor", and the Gier Valley).
+In addition, several sites of PCB production and release are located 410 nearby Lyon such as the PCB treatment facility of Tredi (St-Vulbas), St-Auban in the Saône Basin or some local sources such as at the vicinity of the "Grand Large" Dam, as previously demonstrated by Desmet et al. (2012).
+The concentrations in the Lower Rhône corridor are very close to the Middle Rhône concentrations and suggest a longdistance diffusion of this pollution.
+On the Lower section, Σ PCBi concentrations are expected to be diluted by the high SPM flux coming from some tributaries, such as the Durance River (1 to 2 Mt year-1; Poulier et al., 2019).

+415 Our hypothesis, based on the compilation of numerous data, clearly contrasts with the previous assumption - based on 8 cores of which only one was located on the lower section - which proposed an exponential increase of PCB pollution in the downstream direction (Mourier et al., 2014).